johnnyawesome/SourceForgeNoTimeout/README.md

 # 🚫⌛ SourceForgeNoTimeout ⌛🚫
 No timeout on SourceForge downloads!

-This userscript removes the timeout on SourceForge downloads:
+This UserScript removes the timeout on SourceForge downloads:

 ![SourceForge No Timeout On Downloads](https://github.com/johnnyawesome/SourceForgeNoTimeout/blob/master/SourceForgeNoTimeout/SourceForgeNoTimeout.gif)